dolbyio-samples/.github/CODE_OF_CONDUCT.md

-# Dolby.io Open Source Code of Conduct
+# Dolby OptiView Open Source Code of Conduct

 ## Our Pledge